How do you form a nonprofit in the State of California?

 California nonprofit formation begins by filing Articles of Incorporation with the California Secretary of State.
-The language that is contained in these Articles is very important because it will determine whether the nonprofit will be able to obtain tax exempt status with the IRS, Franchise Tax Board, and Board of Equalization.
+The language that is contained in these Articles is very important because it will determine whether the nonprofit will be able to obtain tax-exempt status with the IRS, Franchise Tax Board, and Board of Equalization.
+If you wish to ensure that the formation process runs smoothly, we recommend having an experienced nonprofit law firm like the Semanchik Law Group draft and file the documentation on your behalf.

 In California, there are three types of nonprofit corporations: